AbdumurodovaZulfizar/svelte_cards/README.md

 - Webpack

 ### Setup
-- run `npm install` to install all required node modules
+- run `npm start` to install all required node modules
-- if you vant to see live version on your local machine run `npm run build` and open live server
+- if you vant to see live version on your local machine run `npm run dev` and open live server `localhost:5000`

 ### Live Version